SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/playback/playback-article.md

 ## Configure the player

 The player can be customized during the instantiation phase by providing a dedicated ``PlayerConfiguration`` object.
-It is important to note that the configuration is set only at the time of instantiation and remains constant throughout the player's entire life cycle.
+The configuration is set at creation time and cannot be changed afterwards.

 ## Load custom content